If you have any other questions, please join our Water Rocket Forum to discuss them with the membership.

 What parts made from metal are allowed.
 I have a tomy timer that has metal gears, spindles, and springs.
 Would I be able to use it on my rocket?

 Small metal parts are allowed inside an enclosed payload bay.
-This would include: springs, wires, latches, electronics, and batteries as long as they are enclosed inside a payload bay.
+This would include: springs, wires, latches, electronics, and batteries as long as they are enclosed inside a seperate payload bay.

 What would happen if I already built my rocket using an aluminum nozzle?

-may be listed as a personal best as all the other non compliant flights would be.
+Any flights already made would be considered ineligible for a world record due to a non compliant rocket but may be listed as a personal best as all the other non compliant flights would be.
 You would have to modify the rocket to meet WRA2 rules and fly it again and resubmit the flights with the compliant rocket.

 I have an old non-metal SCUBA tank, can I use this to make my rocket?

-high pressure enclosures are forbidden.
-Any kind of container that wasn't originally designed for high pressures is
+No, you must engineer and build the pressure vessel yourself.
+Use of manufactured high pressure enclosures are forbidden.
+Any kind of container that wasn't originally designed for high pressures is acceptable.

 I just completed the membership application.
 Why isn't my team name on the memberlist page?